 Day 6: Check Out the Great Lakes Children’s Museum

 Summer getaways frequently include the company of children and it’s important to set aside time to cater to their attention spans.
 When you’re looking for a summer stop that’s equal parts engaging and educational, the Great Lakes Children’s Museum checks every box on the list.
 Situated at 13240 S.W.
 Bayshore Drive, this children’s museum features displays and exhibits that highlight diverse topics like color, the human body, space, and waterways.
 Time at the water table is often a highlight of a visit, but ultimately, there are many hands-on activities to make this a memorable and informational adventure.

 Traverse City is loved for its maze of bike paths that cyclists can pick and choose from to see the best of the city over the course of a day, weekend, or even several weeks!
 The Old Mission Peninsula bike trails in particular offer up a sensationally scenic view of the terrain.
 Rent a bike and make the most of this trail and if you’re solely in the company of adults, you won’t want to miss stops at the many wineries that dot this peninsula as well.

-There’s no reason to wait when you’re ready for an adventure.
+There’s no reason to wait for warm weather when you’re ready for an adventure.
 If travel plans have you headed to Traverse City, the team at True North has a vacation rental to meet your every need.
 Reach out today to learn more about our diverse portfolio of options and to start planning your getaway!